Gold Base: Development of the site

 In February 1988, Scientology won permission from the Riverside County Planning Commission to rebuild the golf course at Gilman Hot Springs.
-The Church's application was opposed by many area residents, who were concerned about the disruption that the development would cause.
-The commission's public meeting was packed by nearly 200 people, mostly Scientologists wearing lapel buttons supporting the Church's expansion and renovation program.
+Scientology's application was opposed by many area residents, who were concerned about the disruption that the development would cause.
+The commission's public meeting was packed by nearly 200 people, mostly Scientologists wearing lapel buttons supporting the church's expansion and renovation program.
 Scientology also disclosed plans to construct additional studios, offices, storage buildings, housing and recreational facilities, as well as renovating 35 existing buildings to bring them up to required standards.
-The Church was given a year to complete the golf course, but it was only reopened in 1991.
+Scientology was given a year to complete the golf course, but it was only reopened in 1991.

-Since 1998, Scientology has spent at least $45 million expanding the base and acquiring dozens of nearby homes and vacant lots.
+Since 1998, Scientology has spent at least $45 million expanding Gold Base and acquiring dozens of nearby homes and vacant lots.
 According to an April 2011 map published by the Press-Enterprise, the Church now owns almost all of the land on either side of Gilman Springs Road from the intersection with Sanderson Avenue to the road's terminus at State Street, a total distance of 2.32 mi.
 Scientology says that it intends to expand the golf course but has not yet developed any specific plans.

 Scientology has also undertaken a considerable amount of community outreach to improve its relationship with its neighbors.
-The base has hosted Chamber of Commerce events and has allowed the local high school band to use its recording studio.
-Fishing tournaments for children have been held at the compound's lake and politicians and public officials have been invited to liaise with base staff.
+Gold Base has hosted Chamber of Commerce events and has allowed the local high school band to use its recording studio.
+Fishing tournaments for children have been held at the compound's lake and local dignitaries have been invited to liaise with base staff.

 The section of Gilman Springs Road that bisects the two parts of the base has undergone major changes at the behest of Scientology.
 Until the early 1990s, the two parts of the base were accessed via gates on either side of the highway.
-This presented safety and security problems; moving hundreds of people across the road at meal times posed a hazard to traffic.
-These issues were tackled by building pedestrian tunnels under the road for staff to use and rebuilding the configuration of the road to narrow it and slow down through traffic.
+This presented safety and security problems; moving hundreds of people across the road at mealtimes posed a hazard to traffic.
+These issues were tackled by building pedestrian tunnels under the road for staff to use and rebuilding the configuration of the road to narrow it and slow down traffic.
 However, a number of accidents have subsequently occurred on that section of road.
 In 2001, a 16-year-old girl was decapitated by a tractor operated by a Golden Era contractor who was operating it without a valid driver's license.
-In 2011 a man was killed in a head-on collision outside the compound.
+In 2011, a man was killed in a head-on collision outside the compound.